Overview

 ❌ Frankie has an RDO but engages in an instant message conversation with a colleague.
 Frankie did not want to be disturbed but felt obliged to respond.
 They clocked on for two hours, as the exchange of messages were spread across the duration.

 Frankie’s scenario is not acceptable.
-Frankie will not be paid for work they choose to do on the RDO, the day is still considered an RDO.
+The work Frankie chose to do on the RDO, does not cancel the RDO.

 Payment for Work on an RDO